InLexIA, the AI translation solution for Ibexa DXP

 InLexIA has one objective: to simplify the multilingual management of websites while optimising resources.

-By automating translations via APIs, editorial teams save time when publishing content in several languages.
+By automating translations via APIs, editorial teams save time publishing content in several languages.
 No more manual copy-pasting and laborious duplication.
 The translated version is generated automatically within seconds of the content being published.

 This also significantly reduces costs.
 By limiting the use of professional translators for current or recurring content, InLexIA reduces budgets without sacrificing consistency, thanks to the use of a customised glossary and the integration of advanced translation engines such as DeepL.